ste7anste7an/EspFileManager/README.md

 ### Arduino IDE
 1. Navigate to the library manager (Sketch > Include Library > Manage Libraries).
-2. Search for "esp32-file-manager" and install it.
+2. Search for "EspFileManager" and install it.

 ### PlatformIO
 1. Add the library to your `platformio.ini`: